 So beginning with a simple monochrome sketch of the body on a terracotta background.
 I then added highlights to the body and then copperleaf to the outside of the circle, giving a sort of halo around the entire painting.
 Then, after being somewhat satisfied with the beginnings of the figure, I began to work in a loose rendition of the Assisi landscape, which I did in about an hour.
 There’s much more left to do on the background, but I am anxious to get back to work on the hands and head next…

 Working back and forth between painting on highlights and shadow is giving a much better depth to the figure.
-I have wanted to do a painting in this fashion since watching Cyn McCurry work on her paintings at CLU last year ( Cyn’s slideshow ).
+I have wanted to do a painting in this fashion since watching Cyn McCurry work on her paintings at CLU.
 So, I have gone back in and worked a lot on the face and right hands.
 The figure is much darker than the copper-leaf that I wanted to I do an orange glaze over the copper-leaf, to begin to let it fall back much more and not be so bright.
-Next I will work on the sky and hillside city of Assisi, but not with much detail.
+Next, I worked on the sky and hillside city of Assisi, but not with much detail.

 Now the background begins to take shape with the sky starting to be added and some of the buildings of the city.
 There will be a few layers, so it will bot end up as bold and bright as it appears now.
 Once I get the background more worked out, I will get back to work on the hands.
 I will also take one more shot at bringing out a smile too, as many have requested. 🙂

-Now having done an initial glaze on the sky to knock it back a bit, here are a couple new close-ups…
+Now having done an initial glaze on the sky to knock it back a bit, here are a couple of later close-ups…

 Threshold” 36″ x 36″ Oil on Canvas

 The painting “Threshold” is now finished and has already been hung in three galleries.
 Thanks for all the encouraging and helpful comments.
 Keep them coming.